 I understand broadcast networks, they have in the public interest obligations, et cetera.

-Although maybe they're gonna feel compelled to satisfy the crazy liberal base of their party to keep them on the air, even though you know he's a lost leader, meaning a lost loser.
+Although maybe they're going to feel compelled to satisfy the crazy liberal base of their party to keep him on the air, even though, you know, he's a lost leader, meaning a lost loser.

-You know, go back to the last election with everything they threw at Donald Trump, they were not successful.
+You know, go back to the last election with everything they threw at Donald Trump.

-And the American people have woken up to the fact that the media's corrupt and the media lies, and they're they woke up to the fact that Democrats are lying.
+And the American people have woken up to the fact that the media is corrupt and the media lies.

 Now the Democrats are lying about shutting down the government.

-You know, the president put out a a truth earlier today.
+You know, the president put out a truth earlier today.

-You know, he's he he's not gonna meet with Schumer and uh uh what's his name, Hakeem Jeffries.
+You know, he's not going to meet with Schumer and what's his name, Hakeem Jeffries.

-He said that they're demanding a trillion dollars in new spending for free health care for illegals, you know, forcing taxpayers to pay for you know transgender surgery, uh, even for minors to have dead people on Medicaid roles and allow illegal alien criminals to steal billions of dollars in American taxpayer benefits and try and force uh our country to open our borders uh once again, he's not giving in to it.
+He said that they're demanding a trillion dollars in new spending for free health care for illegals, you know, forcing taxpayers to pay for transgender surgery, even for minors to have dead people on Medicaid roll and allow illegal alien criminals to steal billions of dollars in American taxpayer benefits and try and force our country to open our borders once again.

-And if the left wants to shut down the government, something they complain bitterly about that Republicans should never do, let them do it.
+And if the left wants to shut down the government, something they complain bitterly about that Republicans should never do, let him do it.

 And then let the American people decide.

-We're living through a point where it's uh the Democrats have no identity except that they they they have radicals that run the party and they have leadership in name only that cowers before them.
+We're living through a point where the Democrats have no identity except that they have radicals that run the party and they have leadership in name only that cowers before them.

-You know, Hakeem Jeffries indicating he's gonna support commie, you know, Marx as Mondani.
+You know, Hakeem Jeffries indicating he's going to support Tommy, you know, Marx's Mondani.

 And Schumer will as well.